 There has recently been considerable discussion on how artists can utilise NFTs to construct and monetize a superfan community, with fans purchasing an NFT “ticket” or “access pass” to join the artist’s community.
 Instead of paying to join a community (like they can on other creator platforms like Patreon and Twitch), fans would sell their NFT to another bidder who was interested in joining the community.

-The question that people do have is whether NFTs are designed solely for artists or whether they can also be used by fans.
-Who want to be a part of their favourite artists’ work in new ways.
+The question that people do have is whether NFTs are designed solely for artists or whether they can also be used by fans who want to be a part of their favourite artists’ work in new ways.
 Owning a piece of the creative process means that fans don’t have to sit on the side-lines and watch artists produce from afar.
 Even so, owning an NFT does not always imply ownership of the original work.
 An NFT is a token of the original work that has “minted”.
 When fans buy an NFT, they get a token that holds the digital music file or artwork, as well as proof of authenticity from the artist (usually the artist’s signature) and the ledger (since it’s powered by blockchain).
-Each NFT has a unique identification code and metadata that distinguishes it from other tokens, and its origin tracked on a blockchain.
+Each NFT has a unique identification code and metadata that distinguishes it from other tokens, and its origin is tracked on a blockchain.